fgcz/PyFGCZ/README.rst

 *FCC* is a minimalistic workflow engine.
 The specification/properties of the program are as follow:

-- converting instrument files (e.g. RAW-files) to all kinds of formats
+- converting instrument files, e.g., RAW-files to all kinds of formats

 - being generic